BenjaminCartwright/GradientMatching/README.md

 - Insights into the initialization techniques for synthetic datasets.

 Visualizations and detailed analyses are available in the `results/` directory.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute:
-1. Fork the repository.
-2. Create a feature branch.
-3. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact